No Reservations (Apache Indian album): Title and artwork

 The No Reservations album cover combines the flags of India and Rastafari.

 Described by author Rainer Emig as a punning statement on "segregation and integration", the title No Reservation references Indian reservations.
 This allusion to Native American culture is consistent with Kapur's stage name and the lyrics of songs "Fe Real" and "Badd Indian", as well as later album titles Make Way for the Indian (1995) and Wild East (1997).
 Natalie Sarrazin interprets the names Apache Indian and No Reservation as "signifying not only political resistance, but making light of the idea that all people of colour are lumped together in one category".
 George Lipsitz observed that due to Kapur's stage name and the album title, several listeners speculated that the singer was a Native American himself.
 Apache Indian recalled that his confluence of British, American and Native American cultures became "a problem" when No Reservations was released, as Native Americans "were fighting for no reservations at the time.
 But it was good in a kind of way because it helped the album.
-They idefntified with it in a way."
+They identified with it in a way."

 Immi Dread Cally designed the album artwork using photography of Kapur by Kate Garner.
 The album cover reflects Apache Indian's mix of musical styles, depicting him depressed in clothes that combine elements from Rastafarian and American hip-hop fashions with British-Asian street style.
 The singer's haircut, credited to Jon the Man of Curtis, represents, as Maier describes it, "a trend in the early 1990s among South Asians to wear artfully shaved hairstyles."
 Behind the singer is a paper-cut backdrop showing the Indian and Rastafarian flags, although the latter is distorted and only truly represented by its usage of red, gold and green.
 The back cover features a collage depicting Indian rupees and Jamaican dollars, and maps of Jamaica and Punjab, India.